 A content creator is responsible for the ideation and creation of content that connects a brand or entity to its prospective audience.

 Content creation encapsulates copywriting, design, production and other media that provide value and connect you to your target audience.
 Matching search intent and providing value (to the consumer and brand) is the foundation of successful content creation.

 What Does A Content Creator Do?

 Content creators produce work on a variety of platforms including social media, blogs, podcasts, video platforms, case studies, white papers, infographics and more.
 This, of course, just scratches the surface of what content creators do.
 Depending on where you work and where your audience is, your responsibilities will vary widely.
 Some of these tasks could include:

 - Brand Analysis: Evaluating a brand from top to bottom including their tone and voice, design style, strengths, weaknesses, competitors’ strategies and potential content strategies with the most value based on calculating content’s ROI.

-- Content Ideation: You may be asked to flex your creative muscles through brainstorming relevant and engaging content that will deliver results.
+- Content Ideation: You may be asked to flex your creative muscles through brainstorming relevant, engaging, and unique content ideas that will deliver results.

 - Project Management: Many digital content producers are also tasked with managing the projects they’re helping create—a skillset that will serve you in many different scenarios.